ritaleite03/FEUP-MEIC-CPM/project_2/README.md

 -   Temperature chart: average, maximum, and minimum temperatures over the week;
 -   Wind speed chart: wind speed trends throughout the week;
 -   Rain probability chart: likelihood of precipitation over the week.

+**Settings**
+-   Possible to change the units in which the weather conditions are displayed;
+-   These changes are stored locally in the device.

 ## 3. Architecture